smeehan12/standalone-recast-tutorial/_episodes/02-makinganalysisbase.md

 Throughout the week, you have been developing and running your AnalysisPayload within a docker image `atlas/analysisbase:21.2.75`.
 It transported you into something that feels like lxplus, and at this point you may have an appreciation for how to think about this image and how it is like lxplus, and how it is different.
-But where does this image come from?
+Before we proceed with exploring how this image and others are used in analysis preservation, let's first take a step back and try to understand a bit better where the image actually comes from.

 ## ATLAS Software and Infrastructure
-Within the [ATLAS Distributed Computing](LINK HERE) group (ADC), there is a team of individuals (albeit small) that manages the overall distribution of software.
+Within the [ATLAS Distributed Computing](https://twiki.cern.ch/twiki/bin/viewauth/AtlasComputing/AtlasDistributedComputing) group (ADC), there is a team of individuals (albeit small) that manages the overall distribution of software.
 This is the _software and infrastructure team_ (SIT).
 One of the things they are responsible for is to create and archive the Athena docker images and their releases.
 The code to do this is housed here - [Link to GitLab Repo](https://gitlab.cern.ch/atlas-sit/docker).